2012 Mechanistic Effect Models for Ecological Risk Assessment of Chemicals Annual Report

 If you are interested, click the "Join Group" button near the top of this page to become a member.
 Please note, you must be signed in to join this group.

-The main task of this steering committee is to bring the advisory group into life and to organize its activities.
+The main task of this steering committee is to bring the interest group into life and to organise its activities.

 Current steering committee:

 - Thomas Preuss (Chair, RWTH Aachen University, Germany)